ferdsformanes/monitoring_tools_projects/cisco_sdwan_monitoring/README.md

-# Monitoring Cisco SD-WAN Devices with Prometheus and Grafana
+# Cisco SD-WAN Monitoring with Prometheus & Grafana (Windows)

-This project demonstrates how to monitor Cisco SD-WAN devices using a custom Python exporter, Prometheus, and Grafana.
+Monitor Cisco SD-WAN devices on a **Windows computer** using a Python Flask exporter, Prometheus, and Grafana.

 ---

-## ✅ Step 1: Create and Run the SD-WAN Exporter
+## Step 1: Run the SD-WAN Exporter (Windows)

-Save the following code as `sdwan_exporter_flask.py`:
+Save as `sdwan_exporter_flask.py`:

 ```python
 from flask import Flask, Response